-Elena Araoz is a stage director of theater and opera as well as an actress.
+Elena Araoz is a stage director of theater and opera as well as an actress and writer.
 As a director, she works internationally, Off-Broadway and across the country.

-She recently directed the collaboratively-created Off-Broadway piece Architecture of Becoming by Kara Corthron, Sarah Gancher, Virginia Grise, Dipika Guha, Lauren Yee (Women’s Project at City Center).
-Other Off-Broadway productions include the American premieres of two Carl Djerassi plays, Phallacy, starring Simon Jones and Lisa Harrow, and Three on a Couch, as well as the world premiere of Monika Bustamante’s Thirst: a spell for Christabel.
+Araoz recently directed the collaboratively-created Off-Broadway piece Architecture of Becoming by Kara Corthron, Sarah Gancher, Virginia Grise, Dipika Guha, Lauren Yee (Women’s Project at City Center).
+Other Off-Broadway productions include the American premieres of two Carl Djerassi plays, Phallacy, starring Simon Jones and Lisa Harrow, and Three on a Couch.

 Internationally, she directed the world premiere of Li Tong Chen's The Power in Beijing, the first English-language play commercially produced in Beijing, A Midsummer Night’s Dream for Prague Shakespeare Festival in the Czech Republic, and the world premiere of Jaclyn Villano's Unanswered, We Ride for the Edinburgh Festival Fringe, Scotland (which was also seen at 59E59 and Last Frontier Theatre Conference).

-Other directing credits include Mac Wellman’s Wu World Woo and Horrocks and Toutatis too (Sleeping Weazel at ArtsEmerson) and Muazzez (Great Plains Theatre Conference), Natalia Naman’s Lawnpeople (Cherry Lane Mentor Project), The Price (Northern Stage), Naomi Wallace's The Fever Chart (Underground Railway Theatre), A Midsummer Night's Dream (SUNY and Geva Theatre Center), Don DeLillo's The Word for Snow with Kathleen Chalfont (CUNY), and Jaclyn Villano’s The Company We Keep (Boston Playwrights’ Theatre).
+Other directing credits include Mac Wellman’s plays Wu World Woo and Horrocks and Toutatis too (Sleeping Weazel at ArtsEmerson) and Muazzez (Great Plains Theatre Conference), Natalia Naman’s Lawnpeople (Cherry Lane Mentor Project), Monika Bustamante’s Thirst: a spell for Christabel (HERE), The Price (Northern Stage), Naomi Wallace's The Fever Chart (Underground Railway Theatre), A Midsummer Night's Dream (SUNY and Geva Theatre Center), Don DeLillo's The Word for Snow with Kathleen Chalfont (CUNY), and Jaclyn Villano’s The Company We Keep (Boston Playwrights’ Theatre).

-During the 2011-2012 season, Araoz made her debut with New York City Opera as Stage Director and Choreographer for Sir Jonathan Miller’s production of La traviata, which performed at the Gilman Opera House at BAM.
-Other opera credits include a new production of Lucia di Lammermoor (Opera North), Falstaff with Sir Thomas Allen (Brooklyn Philharmonic at BAM’s Howard Gilman Opera House), and choreography for Latin Lovers arranged by Steven Blier (Glimmerglass Opera).
+Opera credits include La traviata (New York City Opera at BAM’s Howard Gilman Opera House), Lucia di Lammermoor (Opera North), Falstaff with Sir Thomas Allen (Brooklyn Philharmonic at BAM’s Howard Gilman Opera House), and choreography for Latin Lovers arranged by Steven Blier (Glimmerglass Opera).

-New play workshops include Tiny People by Christopher Oscar Peña (Two River Theatre), River of Gruel by Sibyl Kempson (New Dramatists), Megastasis by Kia Corthron (New Works Brooklyn), Madame Ho by Eugenie Chan (Great Plains Theatre Conference) and Hilary Bettis’ plays Dakota Atoll (New York Theatre Workshop), Mexico (Project Y), and Alligator (Great Plains Theatre Conference).
+New play workshops include Welcome to Fear City by Kara Lee Corthron (Atlantic Theater Company), Children of the Republic by Gonzalo Rodriguez Risco (Playwrights Realm), Tiny People by Christopher Oscar Peña (Two River Theatre), Megastasis by Kia Corthron (New York Theatre Workshop, Yale University, New Works Brooklyn), River of Gruel by Sibyl Kempson (New Dramatists), Madame Ho by Eugenie Chan (Great Plains Theatre Conference), Light Creatures by Jessica Almasy (Personal Space Theatrics), Obra Negra by Flavio González Mello and translated by Carmen Rivera (Lark Play Development Center’s Mexico/US Exchange), Good People by Maria Alexandria Beech with versions in both English and Spanish (Two River Theatre), and Hilary Bettis’ plays Ghosts of Lote Bravo (Lark Playwright’s Week, Repertorio Español), Dakota Atoll (New York Theatre Workshop), Mexico (Project Y), and Alligator (Great Plains Theatre Conference).

 She has worked extensively with Sir Jonathan Miller, most recently as Choreographer and Associate Director for his La traviata at Vancouver Opera and has worked on his Broadway King Lear starring Christopher Plummer and multiple operas at Lincoln Center, Seattle Opera, BAM and Glimmerglass Opera.
+In 2015, she served as Associate Director with Sir Richard Eyre on Ghosts at BAM.
 She also served as Assistant Director to Steven Soderbergh on The Library at The Public Theatre and Darko Tresnjak on Antony and Cleopatra at Theatre for a New Audience.

 New York acting credits include Amelia in House of Bernarda Alba (Pearl Theatre Company), Helena in A Midsummer Night's Dream (American Globe), and Diana in All's Well That Ends Well (New York Classical Theatre).
 Regionally, Johnna in August: Osage County (Arden Theatre Company), Aouda in Around the World in 80 Days (Triad Stage), Lila Mahnaz in The Rant (InterAct Theatre) and multiple new play workshops at Geva Theatre Center and PlayPenn.
 Currently screening worldwide, she is featured in the award-winning green screen feature film Mars by Geoff Marslett.

-Araoz is a New York Theatre Workshop 2050 Fellow (2014-2015), a Time Warner Foundation Fellow Alum of the Director’s Lab at Women’s Project Theatre (2012-2014), and a New Georges’ Affiliated Artist.
-She has received the Dr. David Farrar Opera Stage Director Grant and was a Drama League Directing Fellow.
+Araoz is a New York Theatre Workshop Usual Suspect, a Time Warner Foundation Fellow Alum of the Director’s Lab at Women’s Project Theatre (2012-2014), a New Georges’ Affiliated Artist and Audrey Resident, and a recipient of the Dr. David Farrar Opera Stage Director Grant.
 She holds her MFA in Acting from the University of Texas at Austin and is a proud member of SDC, AEA, AGMA, Canadian Actors' Equity and SAG-AFTRA (eligible).